rra/ansicolor/README.md

 documentation.
 If you have any additions to the table in the documentation, please send them to me.

-The following additional Perl modules will be used by the test suite if
-present:

-* Devel::Cover
-* Test::MinimumVersion
-* Test::Perl::Critic
-* Test::Pod
-* Test::Pod::Coverage
-* Test::Spelling
-* Test::Strict
-* Test::Synopsis
-* Test::Warn

-All are available on CPAN.
-Those tests will be skipped if the modules are not available.

 ## Building and Installation

 Term::ANSIColor uses ExtUtils::MakeMaker and can be installed using the